gSchool/mcsp-unit-oop/01-object-oriented-programming/05-es6-classes.md

 ## Factory-Function to ES6

-Now that we've covered the basics of ES6 classes, let's return to our Printer example and convert it to an ES6 class.
+Now that we've covered the basics of ES6 classes, let's return to our `Player` example and convert it to an ES6 class.

 _Factory Function_